 Her first creative photo based project and attempt to show the truth in a place was based in her local area.
 The project involved taking a walk everyday and taking photos along the way of whatever interested her or seemed to sum up the location or the experience of that days walk, then posting only one of them, whichever was in her opinion the most interesting or best summed up the day.

 The constant practice meant that her photography improved through embracing more landscape and macro photography.
-It also informed on her subsequent photography in other locations, helping to find her photographic eye and a personally truthful representation of places such as Southwold, which she visited in August 2010.
+It also informed on her subsequent photography in other locations, helping to refine her photographic eye and a personally truthful representation of places such as Southwold, which she visited in August 2010.

 While creating a personal truth about her local area and encouraging adventure and exploration, it was not however an objective truth.
 She tended to stick to areas of natural beauty and places she found visually interesting rather than all of her local area.
-She also got hung up on taking a photo a day even when she could not take her walk locally.
-As such images of beaches, canals and the outskirts of Nottingham have snuck into the project.

 This project was also a big topic to talk about on her blog, click here to find out more.